Got the sniffles? It could be due to snow mould

 Removing all lawn debris and keeping grass short prior to a snowfall can help prevent the fungus from developing as well.

-Luckily, it doesn't stick around forever.
-Warm spring air and drier conditions will eventually kill off any remaining spores.
+Luckily, it won't stick around forever.
+Warm spring air and drier conditions will eventually kill off the remaining spores.